- Entertainment and Media»

 - Details such as ruffles, ties, and bows also draw attention to a particular area.

 - Consider whether you can actually swim and move about on the beach in your suit.
-Strapless bikinis have an accidental way of falling down in the waves.
+Strapless bikinis have a way of accidentally falling down in the waves.
 Avoid the embarrassment.

 - Be tasteful and age appropriate.
 For example, thongs tend to be unflattering even on toned and tanned bodies.
 Leave something for the imagination.
 You don't want to be a walking example of "too much information," do you?

 - You can often purchase bikini tops and bottoms separately, thus you don't need to be "matchy-matchy."
 For example, choose a bright color for the top and black for the bottoms.

 - Use bright colors and patterns to accentuate (e.g., your bust, hips) and darker, solid colors to downplay.

 - If you're fair-skinned, avoid pastels, white and earth tones.
 These colors are often too close to your skin tone and can make you look "washed out."

 - If you have dark skin, consider selecting vibrant colors to provide high visual contrast.
 Hot pink and jewel tones can make a big impact, for example.

 Swimsuit Choice Communicates a Message About Who You Are

 Reader Poll: Tell the Truth